Kid's Tea Party Ideas

 Take a plain white paper plate and draw/stick images of pretty cupcakes round the outer edge.
 Write the tea party details on it and then stick it to the middle of a pretty round paper doily.
 Then roll it up and secure it with a napkin ring or piece of ribbon.

 Ask the kids to come dressed in their "Sunday Best" but do also have some accessories available for those who forget.
-These could include necklaces, gloves, veils, hats and anything floral and flouncy.
+These could include necklaces, gloves, veils and anything floral and flouncy and don't forget the kid's tea party hats.
+This is a must have for any tea party.

-Garage and car boot sales are great places for picking up jewelry trinkets, beads, hats and lace gloves.
+Garage and yard sales are great places for picking up jewelry trinkets, beads, hats and lace gloves.
 Anything chiffon and floaty is sure to be popular.

 If the weather is warm, an outdoor tea party under a canopy can be just perfect.
 Decorate the canopy with lots of flowers (real or fake) and string balloons from the ceiling.
 Make the table the centerpiece and lay it up as though royalty was coming to tea!